 Goal

-Submit one or more cases for your clients to Debitura's network.
-The platform will assign a suitable collection partner based on jurisdiction and claim details, and you can monitor progress from your partner portal.
+Submit debt collection cases to Debitura's network on behalf of your own clients.
+The platform creates a shadow client for your client, assigns a suitable collection partner based on jurisdiction and claim details, and lets you monitor progress from your partner portal.

 Prerequisites